mattiapazienti/fledrCMS/README.md

 Fledr comes now with a JSON converter for your posts, from the JSON button in the header menu you can convert all your posts with a single click.
 Converted posts will be then available from posts.json in the admin folder.

+If you're already using Fledr, download/copy just these files to the admin folder:

+- admin/json.php
+- admin/posts.json
+- admin/tpl/header.php

 <h2>Admin area:</h2>

 <h5>URL</h5>